 This study on Coronavirus (COVID-19), first indication of efficacy of Gene-Eden-VIR/Novirin in SARS-CoV-2 infections.
-Gene-Eden-VIR/Novirin is a patented herbal broad-spectrum antiviral that includes active ingredients like green tea extract, quercetin, cinnamon and selenium.
-The study which I have to mention was done by the inventor of the formula stated the following “We showed that Gene-Eden-VIR/Novirin ingredients exert a variety of antiviral effects on betacoronaviruses, and SARS-CoV, including inhibition of cell entry and infection, inhibition of replication, inhibition of the viral proteases, enhancing the antiviral immune response, and reducing virulent quasispecies formation.
+Gene-Eden-VIR/Novirin is a patented herbal broad-spectrum antiviral that includes active ingredients like green tea extract, quercetin, cinnamon, and selenium.
+The study, which I have to mention, was done by the inventor of the formula and states the “We showed that Gene-Eden-VIR/Novirin ingredients exert a variety of antiviral effects on betacoronaviruses, and SARS-CoV, including inhibition of cell entry and infection, inhibition of replication, inhibition of the viral proteases, enhancing the antiviral immune response, and reducing virulent quasispecies formation.
 We regard the evidence presented in this paper as first indication of efficacy.”

 Having a strong immune system is critical in both the prevention and treatment of any virus.
 The protocol provided was designed to assist in building the immune system.
 The research and reasoning are provided to educate people on a topic that has not been taught to a majority of Americans.
 My main goal for writing this is to help people to feel more empowered and in control of their health.

 I want to say that our current medical system deserves a huge amount of credit for the lives they have saved via advanced procedures, treatments, and prescription drugs.
 The medical personal fighting on the front lines for us against this virus are nothing short of heroes and have my utmost respect.